dantleech/blog/content/posts/2024-08-27-col-de-port.md

 Cooking came to mind but then I reminded myself I'd just been eating cold baked beans and canned vegetables and that was fine, hmm.
 Pasta!
-I can cook pasta with camping gas and I was surprised to be served by an attractive woman which for some reason was not what I was expecting.
+I can cook pasta with camping gas and I was surprised to be served by an attractive woman (or rather a woman that I was attracted to) which for some reason was not what I was expecting.

 ![OpenCamera/IMG_20240827_163903.jpg](/images/spain2024/202408262003-sunflowers.jpg)
 *Sunflowers*